abyaadrafid/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a masters student at [TUM](https://in.tum.de), focusing on Machine Learning, Robotics and Software Engineering.
+I am a masters student at [TUM](https://in.tum.de), focusing on Machine Learning, Robotics and Formal Methods.
+I have experience as a software engineer from my time with Samsung Research, Bangladesh.
 My research interests lie in designing intelligent deep models and applying them in various paradigms.
 I have a keen interest in using deep learning to improve reinforcement learning systems.